Hati-Research/intrusive-thoughts/book/src/liltcp.md

 ```

 If everything went well you should see a blinking LED (amber on the Nucleo devkit).
-We can now move to initializing the ethernet peripheral
+We can now move to initializing the Ethernet peripheral
 to do some basic link state polling.